top of page

 Read the job description and learn how to apply below!

-The focus of our research is on self-injury and depression among youth.
-We are currently looking to hire a full-time postdoctoral fellow to assist with NIMH- and American Foundation for Suicide Prevention-funded studies aimed at improving short-term risk prediction for suicidal behavior in adolescents.
-Studies assessing proximal risk for suicidal behavior use computational methods to model neurocognitive markers and/or ambulatory indices (i.e., mobile technology including actigraphy, passive sensing of physiological arousal, passive sensing of social engagement and physical activity, and ecological momentary assessment) in psychiatrically hospitalized youth (see RF1MH120830, R01MH124899, R01MH115905, K23MH126168).
-Additional studies focus on employing computer vision to identify visual indicators of suicide risk among adolescents (R21MH127231, YIG-1-020-20).
-Our most recently funded study aims to examine how parent-child stress interactions may be associated with or protect against suicide risk in adolescents using automatic sensing of acoustic and visual behaviors (R21MH130767).
-The postdoctoral fellow will work under the mentorship of Dr. Richard Liu and Dr. Taylor Burke at Massachusetts General Hospital.
+The focus of our research is on self-injury and depression in youth and emerging adulthood.
+We are currently looking to hire a full-time postdoctoral fellow to assist with NIH-funded studies aimed at improving short-term risk prediction for suicidal behavior in adolescents and testing the efficacy of a digital intervention in co-occurring depression and cannabis use.
+Our studies employ (i) computational methods to model neurocognitive markers and/or ambulatory indices (i.e., mobile technology including actigraphy, passive sensing of physiological arousal, passive sensing of social engagement and physical activity, and ecological momentary assessment); (ii) computer vision to identify visual indicators of suicide risk among adolescents; (iii) automatic sensing of acoustic and visual behaviors in parent-child dyadic interactions; (iv) passive sensing data and ecological momentary assessments to evaluate changes in digital biomarkers after a smatphone-based digital intervention.
+The postdoctoral fellow will work under the mentorship of Drs.
+Richard Liu, Taylor Burke, and Amanda Collins at Massachusetts General Hospital.

 Duties & Responsibilities: